Wilfred/difftastic/README.md

 Difftastic treats source code as a sequence of atoms or (possibly nested) lists.

-Language syntax is defined in `config/syntax.toml`: you provide regular expressions for atoms (including comments), open delimiters, and close delimiters.
+Language syntax is defined in `parse.rs`: you provide regular expressions for atoms (including comments), open delimiters, and close delimiters.

 This is heavily inspired by [Comby](https://github.com/comby-tools/comby), which handles a large